Go To Global Site

 As well as back pain and stiffness, symptoms may also include weight loss, fatigue and feeling feverish.1 While there is not yet a cure for axSpA, patients can relieve pain, swelling and other associated symptoms with exercise, physiotherapy, and treatment.3

-In the UK, the average delay from when symptoms first appear to diagnosis is 8.5 years, by which irreversible damage to the spine may have occurred.1 This is why UCB supports the National Axial Spondyloarthritis Society on its Act on axial SpA campaign, which seeks to reduce the time to diagnosis to one year.
-As well as this, we remain dedicated to working with the axSpA community to explore transformative solutions that relieve the burden of axSpA.
+In the UK, the average delay from when symptoms first appear to diagnosis is 8.5 years, by which irreversible damage to the spine may have occurred.1 This is why UCB supports the National Axial Spondyloarthritis Society on its Act on axial SpA campaign launched in 2021, which seeks to reduce the average diagnosis time for axSpA from 8.5 years to a maximum of 12 months.
+Since its launch, key achievements include:

 To learn more about axSpA, head to the National Axial Spondyloarthritis Society.